georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 <hr/>

-Java is renowned for verbosity and not loved by many for the same reason
+* Java is renowned for verbosity and not loved by many for the same reason

-Impossible to change an `immutable object` (**reflection** not considered here), therefore we create a new one
+* Impossible to change an `immutable object` (**reflection** not considered here), therefore we create a new one

-[Lombok](https://projectlombok.org/) to the rescue with `@Builder` annotation
+* [Lombok](https://projectlombok.org/) to the rescue with `@Builder` annotation

-Creating new objects is cheap in resource consumption (for our use case)
+* Creating new objects is cheap in resource consumption (for our use case)

-The Garbage Collector (GC) works great to cleanup short lived objects
+* The Garbage Collector (GC) works great to cleanup short lived objects (they don't leave eden space)

-Very little extra resource utilization for having more objects
+* Very little extra resource utilization for having more objects

-Large and very large objects should be carefully designed
+* Large and very large objects should be carefully designed

-Code structures generating many objects (loops, recursion etc.) can use many resources
+* Code structures generating many objects (loops, recursion etc.) can use many resources

 ---